lequochung19971/nestjs-microservices/README.md

 # Microservices Architecture

-A microservices-based application with API Gateway, User Service, Products Service, and Keycloak for authentication.
+A microservices-based application with API Gateway, User Service, Products Service, Media Service, and Keycloak for authentication.
+Includes Admin and Storefront applications.

 ## Architecture Overview